If you or your workers need to file a claim for unemployment benefits contact the UI Claimant Assistance Center at 1-877-214-3332.

 Employees/claimants will be responsible for filing their weekly claims and reporting any hours worked and wages earned.

-If the employees have a return to work date that is within 10 weeks, they will not be required to seek new employment; however, they must remain available to accept any suitable work offered, even if this offer does not come from your company.
+If the employees have a return to work date that is within 10-weeks of opening their claim, they will not be required to seek new employment; however, they must remain available to accept any suitable work offered, even if this offer does not come from your company.

-Failure on the claimant’s part to file a weekly claim timely may result in a denial of Benefits for such week.
+Failure on the claimant’s part to file a weekly claim timely may result in a denial of benefits for the week(s) in question.